wexond/browser-base/README.md

 $ npm install
 ```

-The given command below will run Flowr-pc-client in the development mode.
+The given command below will run flowr-desktop in the development mode.

 ```bash
 $ npm run dev